zck/unit-test.arc/README.markdown

 ### Custom error messages

 You can also add custom error messages to your asserts.
-They get appended to the end of the error message.
+They get appended to the end of the aforementioned pretty, pretty error message.

     arc> (assert-is 42 27 "Those aren't equal?!")
     Error: "27 should be 42 but instead was 27.
 Those aren't equal?!"

 ## Nested suites

-Suites can be nested, for the sake of organization, and making them easier to run.
+Suites can be nested, for the sake of organization, and to make them easier to run.

 ### Defining nested suites

-Put a suite anywhere inside a suite.
+Put a nested suite anywhere inside its parent suite.
 You can intermingle tests and suites, and it'll deal with it just fine:

     (suite math
            numbers-are-equal (assert-is 2 2)